Once you have more than one person involved in anything, you increase potential complications automatically.

 Or maybe you want to remind him/her to style the post a certain way or to do other things related to the post, such as contact anyone who was mentioned in it.

-So this is very handy for multi-author sites, but it’s also useful to simply remind yourself to certain things.
+So this is very handy for multi-author sites, but it’s also useful to simply remind yourself of certain things.

 This plugin lets you set up to-do lists for members of your team in the backend.
 You can then assign these different tasks to different members.

-This is different from the plugin above in that it’s this resides in the admin area (not on the edit page), and the tasks are ever-changing.
+This is different from the plugin above in that it resides in the admin area (not on the edit page), and the tasks are ever-changing.
 As mentioned, the tasks are (or can be) assigned to different members.

 Something else that makes this different is that you get a full WYSIWYG edit for the tasks, so it can include complex instructions and even images and videos.